molinadavid/teslabox/README.md

 - Log level (log verbosity.
 Default: Warn)
 - Email recipients (comma seperated list of email addresses to notify)
 - Telegram recipients (comma seperated list of Telegram Chat IDs to notify)
 - Notifications (notifications to send.
-Low space to alert when the box has little to no space.
 Early warning to send an immediate text on each event (~10 seconds).
 Early warning video to send a short video on each event (~30 seconds).
-Full video to send the entire video (~10 minutes, with Telegram declining files > 20MB)
+Full video to send the entire video (~10 minutes, with Telegram declining files > 20MB.
+Default: Early warning video)
 - is when the box starts with 75%+ used storage.
 Early warning when an event occures, Early warning video same but with a short clip and Full video Default: Low space & Early warning video)
 - Create dashcam clips (uploads and notifies of dashcam/track events.
 Default: Enabled)
 - Quality (the higher you set this, the more space each clip would take.
 Default: Medium)